IshanGarg2596/watcher/README.md

     3. Make folder structure add pages, components and types folders and add other folders as required.
     4. Add routing to main.tsx file and create pages in pages folder using react-router-dom.
     5. create backend folder, install typescript and express and node types and create an express server. (can also configure eslint)
+    6. Connect to mongo db and make model, router for collection